Learn to manage your bamboo

 Barrier clamps

-$25/ pair with ten stainless steel nuts and bolts.
+$30/ pair with ten stainless steel nuts and bolts.
 28'' long and made to work with the 30'' barrier depth.
 Clamps are used to effectively seal the ends of the barrier together to form a full circle or total enclosure, or to extend the total length by combining more than one section.
-Shipping is $20 for 1-5 sets (or free with barrier purchase).
+Shipping is $20 for 1-5 sets (or free shipping with barrier purchase).

 Contact us to start your order